Kalki 2898 AD: Plot

-In the aftermath of the Kurukshetra War, Ashwatthama unleashes Brahmastra in a bid to murder the unborn child of Uttarā, aiming to end the lineage of the Pandavas.
-As punishment, Krishna curses him with immortality and eternal suffering, condemning him to wander the Earth until he redeems himself by protecting the mother of Kalki, the prophesied final avatar of Vishnu.
+In the aftermath of the Kurukshetra War, Ashwatthama unleashes the Brahmastra to kill the unborn child of Uttarā and extinguish the Pandava lineage.
+As punishment, Krishna curses him with painful immortality and eternal suffering, condemning him to wander the Earth for six millennia until he can redeem himself by protecting the mother of Kalki, the prophesied final avatar of Vishnu.

-6000 years later, in 2898 AD, Earth has become a dystopia, with the city of Kashi standing as the last bastion of humanity.
-It is ruled by Supreme Yaskin, a 200-year-old god king who lives in the Complex, a massive inverted pyramid accessible only to the elite.
-Fertile women from the impoverished outskirts are forcibly recruited for Project K—an experiment aimed at harvesting a life-extending serum from artificial pregnancies.
-None survive the process beyond 150 days.
+Six thousand years later, in 2898 AD, Earth has become a desolate post-apocalyptic wasteland, with the ancient city of Kashi serving as humanity's last bastion.
+Kashi is ruled autocratically by Supreme Yaskin, a totalitarian God king who lives in the "Complex", a technologically advanced inverted pyramid floating above the city and accessible only to the wealthy.
+Impoverished, fertile women from the outskirts are abducted for Project K, a secret laboratory experiment that extracts a life-extending serum from artificial pregnancies to grant Yaskin immortality.
+No subject has survived the lethal extraction process beyond 150 days.